Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Hardcore-gluon qudit model with Background charges

 \section{Hardcore-gluon qudit model with Background charges}

-To map the Kogut--Susskind $\mathrm{SU}(2)$ lattice Yang--Mills Hamiltonian of \cref{eq_H} to the qudit model used in numerical simulations, we: \begin{enumerate*} \item performs a hardcore-gluon truncation of the $\mathrm{SU}(2)$ gauge field \cite{Cataldi2024SimulatingSUYangMills}; \item build the gauge-singlet local dressed basis accounting for the presence of eventual background charges; and \item gauge-defermionize. \end{enumerate*} The procedure is conveniently formulated by decomposing matter and gauging local Hilbert spaces in $\mathrm{SU}(2)$ irreducible representations (irreps).
-This preliminary step is already built into the local bases introduced in the main text: the irrep basis $\ket{\spin, \mL, \mR}$ for gauge links, and the Fock basis
+To map the Kogut--Susskind $\mathrm{SU}(2)$ lattice Yang--Mills Hamiltonian of Eq.(1) to the qudit model used in numerical simulations, we: \begin{enumerate*} \item perform a hardcore-gluon truncation of the $\mathrm{SU}(2)$ gauge fields \cite{Cataldi2024Simulating2+1DSU2}; \item build the gauge-singlet local dressed basis accounting for the presence of eventual background charges; and \item gauge-defermionize. \end{enumerate*} The procedure is conveniently formulated by decomposing matter and gauging each Hilbert space in $\mathrm{SU}(2)$ irreducible representations (irreps).
+This preliminary step already appears in the bases introduced in the main text: for gauge links, we adopt the irrep basis $\ket{\spin, \mL, \mR}$; for matter sites, the Fock basis .
+Matter basis states are associated with the following spin labels $(j,m)$: